tonyabdelmalak/tonyabdelmalak.github.io/chat-widget/assets/chat/about-tony.md

 > **Start here:** [Knowledge Hub](/knowledge/index)

 ## Greeting
-Hi.
-I'm here to help answer any questions you have about me, my background and goals, current projects, etc. What's on your mind?
+Hi, I'm Tony.
+I'm here to help answer your questions about me, my background and goals, current projects, etc. What's on your mind?

 ---